Stability for multiple Lamb dipoles: Closing the Bootstrap Assumptions

 \subsection{Closing the assumption on energy}

 \begin{proposition} For all $1 \le i \le N$, we have

 \end{proposition} \begin{proof} We recall the formula \eqref{eq:Ei-dt}:

 We first take $1 \le i \le N-1$, and let us prove a stronger statement, namely Note that from \eqref{eq:params-dlt-close} and \eqref{eq:impulse-upper-bound}, we actually have for all $1 \le i \le N-1$ that Now the key observation is that where the smallness estimate on $\frac{\psi_{i}(t,x)}{x_{2}}$ follows along the same lines as the proof of Lemma \ref{lem:u-border}.
-In particular, by taking $\varep_{0}$ smaller, we can guarantee that Therefore, it suffices to obtain a similar bound for Bounding this by $o(\dlt)$ is somewhat simpler than the proof of Proposition \ref{prop:impulse-upper-bound}, the factor $-\nb\psi_{i}$ giving an additional smallness compared to the corresponding integral for the impulse change.
-Therefore we omit the proof.
+In particular, by taking $\varep_{0}$ smaller, we can guarantee that Therefore, it suffices to obtain a similar bound for Bounding this in absolute value by $o(\dlt)$ is somewhat simpler than the proof of Proposition \ref{prop:impulse-upper-bound}, the factor $-\nb\psi_{i}$ giving an additional smallness compared to the corresponding integral for the impulse change. {We provide some details of the proof as a separate proposition; see Proposition \ref{prop:E-ij} below.}

 Finally, when $i = N$, we use \eqref{eq:E-N}, conservation of energy $E[\omg(t,\cdot)] = E[\omg_{0}]$, together with \eqref{eq:E-inter-small} and initial closeness \eqref{eq:ini-smallness} to obtain \eqref{eq:energy-upper-bound} for $i = N$, by taking $C_{0}$ larger if necessary ($\dlt_{0} = \dlt/C_{0}$).
 This finishes the proof. \end{proof}